 Tanzania – Iringa

-Returning to Arusha, tonight we will reunite with our fellow travellers who opted for the Serengeti upgrade and we share our experiences of the Serengeti and Ngorongoro Crater.
+Returning to Arusha, tonight we will reunite with our fellow travelers who opted for the optional Serengeti excursion and we share our experiences of the Serengeti and Ngorongoro Crater.

 Kenya – Nairobi